alterNERDtive/VoiceAttack-profiles/README.md

 VoiceAttack does not execute configured startup commands for included profiles.
 Hence, you’ll have to have your own profile have one that in turn runs the included profiles’ startup commands.
-While you are doing that, you might as well set all settings here, centrally.
-Main advantage is that you can just upgrade the included profiles to newer versions without losing your settings.
+Main advantage is that you can just upgrade the included profiles to newer versions without losing your own stuff.

 Because of limitations of VoiceAttack itself, only the first matching command found will be executed, _including EDDI events_.
 That means you have to check